 You can discover your preservation age (for accessing your super benefits), and your Age Pension age (for claiming the Age Pension) by reading this article, or by checking out SuperGuide’s Retirement Age Reckoner.
 If you’re unsure of the rules that apply, we recommend you read this article first though, and then check out the Retirement Age Reckoner later (you can also find a link at the end of the article, and in each section below).

 Retiring and accessing super: What is your preservation age?

-The minimum preservation age was 55 years (for those born before July 1960), and increased to 56 years from July 2015 (for those born after June 1960 but before July 1960), and increased to at least 57 years from July 2016 (for those born after June 1961), and increased to at least 58 years from July 2017 (for those born after June 1962).
+The minimum preservation age was 55 years (for those born before July 1960), and increased to 56 years from July 2015 (for those born after June 1960 but before July 1960), and increased to at least 57 years from July 2016 (for those born after June 1961), and increased to at least 58 years from July 2017 (for those born after June 1962), and to at least 59 years from July 2018 (for those born after June 1963).
 If you were born after June 1964, your preservation age is 60 years.
 To find out your preservation age, see the table below and the SuperGuide article Accessing super: What is my preservation age?, or SuperGuide’s Retirement Age Reckoner.